Background – 2nd copy

 All the talk today is about how the Confederate flag represents racism, but to many Southerners, it represented a refusal to recognize defeat in the Civil War, like the old saying, “Save your Confederate money boys, the South will rise again.”
 The South was physically destroyed, plundered and exhausted by the war, perhaps epitomized by Sherman’s march to the sea.
 On top of this devastation was added the harsh terms of Reconstruction, under which the victors continued to oppress the defeated South.
 Southerners needed ways to retain their pride under Northern oppression, and one way was to cling to symbols of the proud society they had had before the war, like the flag, like honoring those who fought in the war.
 It was a way of maintaining their identity in the face of Northern pressure to eliminate it.

-The Confederate flag was not the problem in St. Louis or Baltimore, nor is it in many of the cities with disproportionate numbers of black men in prison, like Chicago, Los Angeles, or New York.
 This may be the last generation to try to maintain the Southern legacy of the Civil War.
 I grew up with my grandfather telling me stories about his father, who commanded Fort Powell at the entrance to Mobile Bay during the Battle of Mobile Bay.
 He said that his father was leaning on his arm against a wall of sandbags, when a cannonball went under his arm and into the wall of sandbags.
 It did not explode but forever after he had sand embedded in his arm and side from the force of the cannonball hitting the sand.
 He also fought at the Battle of Shiloh with his good friend George Dixon who went on to be the driving force behind the construction of the Confederate submarine the Hunley.